-The Baylor University Institute for Oral History invites individual scholars with training and experience in oral history research who are conducting oral history interviews to apply for support of up to $3000 for summer 2020 and the 2020-2021 academic year.
+The Baylor University Institute for Oral History invites individual scholars with training and experience in oral history research who are conducting oral history interviews to apply for support of up to $3,000 for summer 2019 and the 2019-2020 academic year.
 With this grant, the Institute seeks to partner with one scholar in any discipline who is using oral history to address new questions and offer fresh perspectives on a subject area in which the research method has not yet been extensively applied.
-Interdisciplinary, cross-cultural reseach on local, national, or international subjects are welcome.
+Interdisciplinary, cross-cultural research on local, national, or international subjects is welcome.

 The goal of the Charlton Oral History Research Grant is to bring the strengths of oral history to new topics of investigation, create partnerships with scholars doing noteworthy fieldwork with oral history, build a substantial research collection at Baylor University through the work of a skilled oral historian, and provide long-term scholarly access to significant applications of oral history methodology that model best practices.

-All grantees will agree to follow the Principles and Best Practices established by the Oral History Association; adhere to the establish procedures of the Institute for Oral History; and obtain signed consent and transfer of copyright from interviewees, using the Institute's Deed of Gift form.
-In addition, grantees will agree to deposit recordings and transcripts created under the grant in the Baylor University Libraries and submit a brief report about the work accomplished under the grant no later than one year from the date the grant goes into the effect.
-Grantees will also agree to propose a paper based on the funded research for presentation at the 2021 or 2022 Oral History Association meeting.
-If the grantee's submission is accepted by OHA for 2021 or 2022, the Institute will pay the grantee's basic registration fee to attend the meeting.
+All grantees will agree to follow the Principles and Best Practices established by the Oral History Association; adhere to the established procedures of the Institute for Oral History; and obtain signed consent and transfer of copyright from interviewees, using the Institute's Deed of Gift form.
+In addition, grantees will agree to deposit recordings and transcripts created under the award in the Baylor University Libraries and submit a brief report about the work accomplished under the grant no later than one year from the date the grant goes into effect.
+Grantees will also agree to propose a paper based on the funded research for presentation at the 2020 or 2021 Oral History Association meeting.
+If the grantee's submission is accepted by OHA for 2020 or 2021, the Institute will pay the grantee's basic registration fee to attend the meeting.

 Non-US citizens are eligible but should contact the Institute regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.